 Color images.
-For larger images, we first computed an oversegmentation by applying the mean shift technique [13] at a fine spatial scale in order not to destroy any perceptually significant structure.
-Instead of thousands of pixels, the graph vertices are then formed by the obtained clusters, and d(i, j) is computed as the color difference of two clusters in the perceptually uniform LUV space.
-We applied both methods (i) and (ii) for the color image shown in Figure 16(a).
-The results approve the wide range of applicability and the success of the semidefinite relaxation approach: Whereas the similarity measure from method (i) groups together pixels of similar colors (see Figure 16(b),(c)), method (ii) yields a segmentation into two reasonable, spatially coherent parts (see Figure 17(a),(b)).
-For this example, the results obtained by thresholding the Fiedler vector at its median value are also quite reasonable (see Figures 16(d),(e) and 16(c),(d)), but a crucial point is that the threshold value does not emerge naturally: Looking at the Fiedler vector in more detail shows that basically one cluster is separated from the rest of the image, as only one entry has a large positive value while most of the others contain small negative values.
-Notice once more that on the other hand, no choice of a threshold value is necessary for the semidefinite relaxation approach!
+To study the partitioning of large real world images, we first computed an oversegmentation by applying the mean shift technique [12] at a fine spatial scale in order not to destroy any perceptually significant structure.
+Instead of using thousands of pixels, the graph vertices are formed by the obtained clusters and d(i,j) is computed as the color difference of two clusters in the perceptually uniform LUV space.
+We applied both methods 1 and 2 for the color image shown in Fig. 12a and used the constraint vector c=e.

+The results approve the wide range of applicability and the success of the semidefinite relaxation approach: Whereas the similarity measure from method 1 groups together pixels of similar colors (see Figs. 12b and 12c), method 2 yields a segmentation into two reasonable, spatially coherent parts (see Figs. 13a and 13b).
+For this example, the results obtained by thresholding the Fiedler vector at its median value are also quite reasonable (see Figs. 12d and 12e, 13c and 13d), but a crucial point is that this threshold value does not emerge naturally: Looking at the Fiedler vector in more detail shows that basically one cluster is separated from the rest of the image as only one entry has a large positive value, while most of the others contain small negative values.
+Note once more that, on the other hand, no choice of a threshold value is necessary for the semidefinite relaxation approach!